renatofrota/rexply/README.md

 1. add the custom command `rexply` to your Keyboard shortcuts/keybindings area;
 2. bind a key to the custom command you've created
 3. go to an editor, browser, or any other text area field
-4. press the binded key and be amazed!
+4. press the shortcut and be amazed!

 ## Make it dance in your rhythm